ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/ci.md

 In Mbed OS [Travis CI](https://travis-ci.org/ARMmbed/mbed-os) is used as primary automatic testing and checking run environment.

-Travis configuration is located in [.travis.yml](https://github.com/ARMmbed/mbed-os/blob/master/.travis.yml) file in Mbed OS root directory.
-Mbed OS use public travis so test results are publicly available and there are public [documentation available](https://docs.travis-ci.com/).
+Travis configuration is located in the [.travis.yml](https://github.com/ARMmbed/mbed-os/blob/master/.travis.yml) file in Mbed OS root directory.
+Mbed OS uses public travis so test results are publicly available and there are public [documentation available](https://docs.travis-ci.com/).

 #### Tests